thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 Utopia - heaven on earth!
 There was no death, no suffering, no pain.
 Humanity, represented by Adam and Eve, lived in perfect harmony with God and with creation.

-But God did not create robots. **He gave humans the gift of free will - the capacity to love, obey, and trust Him or to rebel.**
+But God did not create robots. **He gave humans the gift of free will - the capacity to love, obey and trust Him or to rebel.**
 This freedom was necessary for a genuine relationship, because love that is not freely given is not love at all.
 What if you forced your spouse to love you?
 Would that be genuine love?
-No, because genuine love for a spouse requires a choice of free will to say *yes* to one, and *no* to all others.
+No, because genuine love for a spouse requires a choice of free will to say *yes* to one and *no* to all others.

 When Adam and Eve chose to disobey God by eating from the tree of the knowledge of good and evil ([Gen 3](https://www.biblegateway.com/passage/?search=Genesis%203&version=NKJV)), sin entered the world.
 This one act of rebellion, often called *the Fall*, brought catastrophic consequences - not only for humanity but for all of creation.
-[Romans 5:12](https://www.biblegateway.com/passage/?search=romans%205%3A12&version=NKJV) explains, "***through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned***"
+[Romans 5:12](https://www.biblegateway.com/passage/?search=romans%205%3A12&version=NKJV) explains, "***through one man sin entered the world and death through sin and thus death spread to all men, because all sinned***"

 :::info[The ripple effect of sin]